We extend greetings to those who are new to the Guild, and gratitude

 Conversations" to its online programming), the Museum

-of New Mexico Foundation, the New
+of New Mexico Foundation, and the New

-Mexico Actors Lab, and Theatre
+Mexico Actors Lab.

 During the summers of 2017 and 2018 the Guild co-hosted SHAKESPEARE